princeton-nlp/DensePhrases/README.md

 - `dph-nqsqd3-multi5-pb2_opq96-multi5`         : DensePhrases query-side fine-tuned on 5 open-domain QA datasets (NQ, WQ, TREC, TQA, SQuAD); Used for the [demo]
 - `spanbert-base-cased-*`             : cross-encoder teacher models trained on \*

-Note that the performance was measured on [the phrase index for the full Wikipedia scale](#3-phrase-index).
+The performance was measured on [the phrase index for the full Wikipedia scale](#3-phrase-index).

 ### 3. Phrase Index
 Please note that you don't need to download this phrase index unless you want to work on the full Wikipedia scale.
-* [DensePhrases-IVFOPQ96](https://nlp.cs.princeton.edu/projects/densephrases/dph-nqsqd3-multi5-pb2_1_20181220_concat.tar.gz) (88GB) - Phrase index for the 20181220 version of Wikipedia.
+* [DensePhrases-IVFOPQ96](https://nlp.cs.princeton.edu/projects/densephrases/dph-nqsqd3-multi5-pb2_1_20181220_concat.tar.gz) (74GB) - Phrase index for the 20181220 version of Wikipedia.
 Download and unzip it under `DPH_SAVE_DIR` or use `download.sh`.
 ```bash
 # Check if the download is complete
 ls $DPH_SAVE_DIR
 ...  dph-nqsqd3-multi5-pb2_1_20181220_concat
 ```
+#### From 320GB to 74GB
-Since hosting the 320GB phrase index---the phrase index described in our paper---is costly, we provide an index with a much smaller size, which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) with Inverted File System (IVFOPQ).
+Since hosting the 320GB phrase index described in our paper is costly, we provide an index with a much smaller size (74GB), which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) with Inverted File System (IVFOPQ).
 With IVFOPQ, you do not need any SSDs for the real-time inference (the index is loaded on RAM), and you can also reconstruct the phrase vectors from it for the query-side fine-tuning (hence do not need the additional 500GB).
-For the reimplementation of DensePhrases with IVFSQ as described in the paper, see [Training DensePhrases](#densephrases-training-indexing-and-inference).

 If the following test run completes without an error, you are good to go!
 ```bash